-Ms. Bailey has over 15 years of experience as a Sr. vocational rehabilitation consultant and vocational expert witness at CRC Services.
+Ms. Bailey has nearly 15 years of experience as a Sr. vocational rehabilitation consultant and vocational expert witness at CRC Services.
 In addition to being a nationally certified rehabilitation counselor, Ms. Bailey is a Diplomat of the American Board of Vocational Experts and a licensed rehabilitation counselor in the Commonwealth of Massachusetts.
 Ms. Bailey is also a certified International Psychometric Evaluator.

 Ms. Bailey is committed to assisting our youth with making informed choices as they prepare from postsecondary education to adulthood.
 She conducts transition assessments of students on Individual Education Plans (IEPs) to identify student strengths, interests and needs as they relate to the world of work and independent living.
 She makes suitable recommendations to ensure students attain their vocational and independent living goals.

 Ms. Bailey is actively involved with the International Association of Rehabilitation Professionals and is currently the Director of Membership and Marketing.
 She also serves as a Peer-Reviewer of applicants pursuing board certification with The American Board of Vocational Experts.